-Students have to carry out an individual project to round off the CME programme.
-The subject for the research project may be chosen in respect to, or independent from, a specific area of technology and possible elective profile, though students are stimulated to find some connectivity in their choices.
-Within this project, students must demonstrate their capacity for academic analysis, synthesis, design, reflection and written communication on a particular issue in the field of engineering and policy analysis.
+The Master Thesis Project takes place at the end of the second year and covers a period of approximately half a year.
+Students have to carry out an individual project, at the university or at a company, to round off the CME programme as a proof of competence.
+The subject for the research project is chosen in respect to, or independent from, a specific area of technology and possible elective profile, but always in agreement with the graduation committee.
+The subject must at least be connected to one of the four main research profiles: Management of Projects, Digital Design & Asset management, Integral & Multidisciplinary Design and Legal & Finance.

+Within this project, students must demonstrate their capacity for academic analysis, synthesis, design, reflection and written communication on a particular issue in the field of management, engineering and policy analysis.